 “Kasey is one of the most talented young worship leaders in our state.
-He is an incredibly talented musician, but even more that that he has a gift for leading people to worship the King.”
+He is an incredibly talented musician, but even more than that, he has a gift for leading people to worship the King.”

 — Dave McClung, Church Planting Assistant Team Leader, Arkansas Baptist State Convention